mikera/kiss/README.md

-## Merging with Magic
+## IMPORTANT NOTE: Merging with Magic

-Kiss development has been merged into Magic (https://github.com/mikera/magic).
+Ongoing Kiss development has been merged into Magic (https://github.com/mikera/magic).
 Magic incorporates all of the key ideas developed in Kiss, but starts afresh with a much more solid implementation.
 If you are interested in Kiss, please join the Magic community going forwards, thanks!

   Mike.